 So, what should we do with the puzzle piece symbol?
 Some autistic people may choose to repurpose or reclaim the puzzle piece symbol to have a more positive meaning about the interconnectedness of the autistic community.
 A majority of autistic self-advocates choose to scrap the symbol altogether due to its extensive ableist history, and this is what I choose to do myself.
 No matter how I try to change the puzzle piece into something more positive for autism, I have to acknowledge that its history has been tainted by large autism organizations run by nondisabled, neurotypical people that claim to speak for autistic people.
 I think that no matter what, organizations should seek the opinions of autistic people before neurotypical autism “experts” on matters that affect them, such as the imagery and symbols they decide to use to represent an entire marginalized group of people.

 If you want to use a more positive symbol for autism in April or any month of the year, use the symbol for autism acceptance rather than awareness, or that of neurodiversity (the rainbow infinity loop, or the gold infinity loop for autism acceptance).
 The color gold is another positive color for autism rather than blue.
 The color blue is used by Autism Speaks to promote the idea that autism is primarily for boys and is the color of their puzzle piece logo.
 The color gold is from the periodic element “Au” which is shorthand for autism, and some autistic people choose to go “gold” for autism instead of participating in Autism Speaks’ “Light it Up Blue” campaign.
-Other autistic people may choose the color red or participate in the campaign #RedInstead as red is an opposing color of blue used by Autism Speaks, and red is used as a color to support acceptance for autistic individuals.
+Other autistic people may choose the color red or participate in the social media campaign #RedInstead.
+This campaign was originated by autistic activist, Alanna Rose Whitney in 2015 with the hashtag #WalkInRed as an alternative to the “Light It Up Blue” Autism Speaks campaign, and was later rebranded to #RedInstead to be more inclusive of people with physical disabilities.
+Red continues to be a color to support acceptance for autistic individuals in April and throughout the year as an alternative to the blue color used by Autism Speaks.
 Some autistic people use crimson gold, combining the red and gold colors used for autism acceptance.

 To support and properly represent autistic people, ask them first what language, symbols, and terminology they prefer before asking neurotypical people.
 Be aware of how symbols can support ableist notions, such as characterizing autism as something that needs to be treated or “cured.”
 And the next time you see a puzzle piece for autism, remember its ableist history to prevent it from being used in an ableist manner.